AI Dungeon: Gameplay

-The game adapts and responds to most actions entered by the player.
-Providing blank input can also be used to prompt the AI to generate further content, and the game also provides players with options to undo or redo or modify recent events in order to improve the game's narrative.
-Players are also given an option to explicitly tell the AI what elements to "remember" for reference in future parts of their play-through.
+The game adapts and responds to most actions the player enters.
+Providing blank inputs can be used to prompt the AI to generate further content, and the game also provides players with options to undo or redo or modify recent events to improve the game's narrative.
+Players can also tell the AI what elements to "remember" for reference in future parts of their playthrough.

 User-generated content

-In addition to the pre-configured settings available in AI Dungeon, players have the ability to create custom "adventures" from scratch by describing the setting in text format.
-The AI will then generate a setting based on the user's input.
+In addition to AI Dungeon's pre-configured settings, players can create custom "adventures" from scratch by describing the setting in text format, which the AI will then generate a setting from.

-Custom adventures that players create can be published for others to play.
-The game provides an interface for browsing published adventures along with the ability to leave comments and like them.
+These custom adventures can be published for others to play, with an interface for browsing published adventures and leaving comments under them.

 Multiplayer

-AI Dungeon includes a multiplayer mode in which different players each have a dedicated character and can take turns interacting with the AI within the same game session.
-This supports both online play across multiple devices or local play using a shared device.
+AI Dungeon includes a multiplayer mode in which different players each have their own character and take turns interacting with the AI within the same game session.
+Multiplayer supports both online play across multiple devices or local play using a shared device.

-The game's host players are given additional permissions, whereby they can supervise the AI and make modifications to its output.
+The game's hosts are able to supervise the AI and modify its output.

 Unlike the single-player game, in which actions and stories use second person narration, multiplayer game stories are presented using third-person narration.